Pakistani nationalism: Syed Ahmed Khan and the Indian Rebellion of 1857

 Syed Ahmed Khan, the grandson of the Mughal Vizier, Dabir-ud-Daula, believed that Muslims and Hindus belonged to two separate nations.
 He promoted Western-style education in Muslim society, seeking to uplift Muslims economically and politically in British India.
 He founded the Aligarh Muslim University, then called the Anglo-Oriental College.

 In 1835 Lord Macaulay's minute recommending that Western rather than Oriental learning predominate in the East India Company's education policy had led to numerous changes.
 In place of Arabic and Persian, the Western languages, history and philosophy were taught at state-funded schools and universities whilst religious education was barred.
 English became not only the medium of instruction but also the official language in 1835 in place of Persian, disadvantaging those who had built their careers around the latter language.
 Traditional Islamic studies were no longer supported by the state, and some madrasahs lost their waqf or endowment.
 The Indian rebellion of 1857 is held by nationalists to have ended in disaster for the Muslims, as Bahadur Shah Zafar, the last Mughal, was deposed.
 Power over the subcontinent was passed from the East India Company to the British Crown.
 The removal of the last symbol of continuity with the Mughal period spawned a negative attitude amongst some Muslims towards everything modern and western, and a disinclination to make use of the opportunities available under the new regime.
-As Muslims were generally agriculturists and soldiers, while Hindus were increasingly seen as successful financiers and businessmen, the historian Spear noted that to the Muslim "an industrialized India meant a Hindu India".
+As Muslims were generally agriculturists and soldiers, while Hindus were increasingly seen as successful financiers and businessmen, the historian Spear noted that to the Muslim "an industrialised India meant a Hindu India".